minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 Before continuing, compare your solution to the [project requirements](/reference/requirements) one last time.
 Also, is it still clear that your proposed project is indeed a solution to the stated problem?

+Finally, make sure that your document is spell-checked, and that images are not too large or too small (your document will be read in a normal browser via GitHub).

 ## GitHub

 All documentation and code of this project must be hosted on GitHub and updated